 \section{Prototype design and fabrication}

-The panel prototypes described in this paper were designed to study the light yield, background discrimination, and muon tracking capabilities of different single modules.
-Multiple aspects of the panel's design and fabrication were tested, such as fiber design, machining techniques, wrapping methods, and coupling to light detectors.
-Panels embedded with WLS fibers in swirls were chosen to increase the light yield and uniformity by using a high WLS fiber density and minimizing tight turns where light can be lost~\cite{volchenko2008level}.
-In systems using similar materials, increasing the WLS fiber density has been shown to improve light yield~\cite{SEO2022167123Amore, BUGG201491}.
-SiPMs were chosen as light detectors to be coupled to the ends of WLS fibers due to space constraints in the CUORE hut for installing muon veto panels.
+The prototypes described in this paper were developed to study the light yield, background discrimination, and muon tracking capabilities of different panel designs.
+Multiple aspects of the panels' design and fabrication were tested, such as fiber design, machining techniques, wrapping methods, and coupling to light detectors.
+To increase the light yield and uniformity, panels were embedded with WLS fibers in a swirly pattern that utilizes a high fiber density and minimizes tight turns where light can be lost~\cite{volchenko2008level}.
+In systems using similar materials, increasing the WLS fiber density has been shown to improve light yield~\cite{SEO2022167123Amore, BUGG201491, Lu:2023sbi}.
+SiPMs were chosen as light detectors to be coupled to the ends of the WLS fibers due to space constraints in the CUORE infrastructure.
 In larger prototypes, multiple spiral patterns were included with the motivation of creating a finer spatial resolution for tracking muons within modules.
-Modules made from a single panel that self-triggers and a double panel module with a coincidence trigger were also fabricated to test how this could aid in discriminating between muons and gamma backgrounds.
+A single panel module operated with a self-trigger and a double panel module operated with a coincidence trigger were also fabricated to test how this could aid in discriminating between muons and gamma backgrounds.
 Multiple other variables were considered to meet the requirements of these panels and are detailed in this section.